 Today I’m taking you to Cannes for the festival season.

-At such big events I am always amazed that everyday life just goes on and on.
+At such big events, I am always amazed that everyday life just goes on and on.
 From the media and in conversations one gets the impression that the world should actually stand still when events of such dimensions take place.
-At least there’s hardly any talk of anything else.
+At least there’s hardly a talk of anything else.
 For all of them it’s a drastic experience, be it the restaurateurs preparing for a rush (or wondering why it doesn’t happen), the commuters complaining about the closed streets or the neighbours taking the weather conditions during the film festival as a reference for daring forecasts.
-That’s why I struggled with myself for a while to see if I should even dare to throw myself into the feared turmoil just to visit this gallery or if I’d better postpone it to “afterwards”.
+That’s why I struggled with myself for a while if I should even dare to throw myself into the feared turmoil just to visit this gallery or if I’d better postpone it to “afterwards”.
 But no, don’t be a coward!

-I prepared myself well too: I googled my opening hours and address and set off in time – only to find myself standing in front of (half) locked doors.
+I prepared myself well too: I googled the opening hours and address and set off in time – only to find myself standing in front of (half) locked doors.
 Because as befits France, the studios are open when the artist is there.
 (When he arrives – who knows?!)
-So a visit remains connected with a certain adventure, but I could imagine that the chance during the week is a bit greater than at the weekend.
+So a visit remains connected with a certain adventure, but I could imagine that the chance during the week is a bit higher than at the weekend.
 (Can you give more reliable information?
 Then please write a comment.)

 But there is also a large exhibition area where other artists can exhibit (admission free) and this exhibition can definitely be seen.
-By the way, you can find modern art in the suquets des artistes.
+By the way, you will find modern art in the suquets des artistes.

 Cannes Film Festival